 The money you pay for it will be well worth all the usage you get out of it.
 If you end up recording with it for paid projects, you’ll make your money back after a certain amount of time.

-Higher-priced kits work better in the studio as they have better tones.
+Higher-priced kits work better in the studio as they are built with premium woods that offer better tones.
 Those tones have an extra focus thanks to all the microphones picking the sounds up.

 Most drummers dream of having a high-quality studio kit.
 There’s no better feeling than walking into a room that has a top-quality drum set on display.
 All the kits mentioned above will have this effect.
 They also have sounds to match the looks.